 At age 18, your child is just beginning to transition to adulthood, but they receive all the privacy protections of an adult.
 While it is important to grant your child the independence they need to grow and mature, it also is important that parents stay in the loop.

 By properly drafting and signing a Power of Attorney document, you can assure access to vital information and authority to make important decisions on behalf of your child.
 You have the right to request the release of records including:

 Prepare For Emergencies

-The Power of Attorney may be effective as soon as your child signs it or you can choose to specify that it only activates after a specific event – such as if he or she becomes incompetent.
+The Power of Attorney can be effective as soon as your child signs it, or you can choose to specify that it only activates after a specific event – such as if he or she becomes incompetent.